Last Updated on

 Sales, marketing and customer support teams can track meetings with customers and suppliers, record requests, add notes, plan follow-ups and follow next steps.

-Reporting allows companies to compare the efficiency of providers and therefore manage their whole supply chain more effectively.
+CRM reporting allows companies to compare the efficiency of providers and, therefore, manage their whole supply chain more effectively.

 10. Enhanced sales metrics

-Support the ideal prospects in a prompt and efficient manner by centring in on the leads that truly matter.
+Support the ideal prospects in a prompt and efficient manner by focusing in on the leads that have the highest probability of converting based on their level of engagement with the CRM’s website and e-mail tracking system.
 CRM data and reporting systems supply insights into conversion rates at key stages in the sales funnel.
 When a business better knows its customers, upselling and cross-selling chances occur- unlocking extra value from existing customers.

 11. Sales teams can utilize CRM to understand their sales pipeline much better